 Steps for building:

 If you are going to Build Loop now, try the Build-Select script.
-It’s an easy and fast way to build Loop (master or automatic-bolus) or FreeAPS.
+It’s an easy and fast way to build Loop or FreeAPS.

 If you are having issues with upgrading Xcode, picking a branch, understanding how to ask for help with building, or many other issues with Loop, look at the menus at the top of this page for other useful articles.